-Figure 105.
+Figure 106.
 The page for configuring the WPS function.

-You can activate the WPS function via the web-based interface or the hardware WPS button on the cover of the device.
+You can activate the WPS function via the web-based interface or the hardware RST/WPS button on the cover of the device.

-To activate the WPS function via the hardware button, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the right on the tabs of both bands.
+To activate the WPS function via the hardware button, move the Enable WPS function with hardware button switch to the right on the tabs of both bands.
 Then, with the device turned on, push the button, hold it for 2 seconds, and release.
-The WPS LED should start blinking.
+The WLAN 2.4G and WLAN 5G LEDs should start blinking slowly.
 In addition, upon pressing the button, the wireless interfaces of the device are enabled if they were disabled before.

-If you want to disable activating the WPS function via the hardware button, on the tabs of both bands, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the left and make sure that the WPS function is not activated via the web-based interface.
+If you want to disable activating the WPS function via the hardware button, on the tabs of both bands, move the Enable WPS function with hardware button switch to the left and make sure that the WPS function is not activated via the web-based interface.